joshuahwfwEE/vdma-control/README.md

        Stream Data Width：32
        Line Buffer Depth: 512

-2. a frame buffer require 0177E8FFF(h)=>394,170,367(dec) hence I suggest to set 02000000 bytes so that it may not overflow
+2. a frame buffer require space of 0177E8FFF(h)=>394,170,367(dec) hence I suggest to set 02000000(h) bytes so that it may not overflow
 3. make sure stream is coming through S_AXIS S2MM
 4. test memory can R/W
 5. initialize and configure VDMA IP
 6. enable acessing to M_AXI_S2MM to wr to memory
 7. wait for M_AXI_S2MM status is no longer halt
 8. enable acessing to M_AXI_MM2S to rd to memorY
-9. wait forM_AXI_MM2S status is no longer halt
+9. wait for M_AXI_MM2S status is no longer halt
 10. check video stream from M_AXIS_MM2S

 datapath: